gezalore/designbench/docs/source/running.rst

-You should be able to ``cd`` into the working directory (printed after CWD), and invoke the printed command (CMD) directly to run exactly the same command as designbench just did.
+You should be able to ``cd`` into the working directory (printed after CWD), and invoke the printed command (CMD) directly to run exactly the same command as RTLMeter just did.
 The command is also written to a one-liner shell script file ``cmd``, under the ``_<STEP>`` directory, in this case ``_verilate/cmd``.
 You can run this to reproduce the step.
 You can also pass additional command line arguments to the ``cmd`` file, which are passed through